2026 New Democratic Party leadership election: Campaign

 Following the party's poor election showing, several commentators and party members pointed to organizational and strategic shortcomings, including leadership fatigue, messaging issues, overreliance on social media and identity politics, and difficulty balancing support between urban progressives and working-class voters.
 Some called for renewed grassroots engagement and stronger ties to organized labour, while others suggested the creation of a New Progressive Party, possibly including closer cooperation or a merger with the Green Party to consolidate progressive support.
-Failure to obtain over 10% of the vote in all but 46 ridings, meant many candidates did not receive campaign reimbursements, exacerbating concerns about financial challenges.
+Failure to obtain over 10% of the vote in all but 46 ridings meant many candidates did not receive campaign reimbursements, exacerbating concerns about financial challenges.
 Internal disputes and a shrinking activist base further complicated the party's path forward ahead of the 2026 leadership race.

 Following Singh's announcement, political commentators suggested that several figures were likely candidates: Alexandre Boulerice, Nathan Cullen, Leah Gazan, Matthew Green, Jenny Kwan, Avi Lewis, Heather McPherson, Rachel Notley, and Valérie Plante.
 Boulerice, Cullen, Green, Notley, and Plante all declined to run before the start of the campaign period.
 McPherson's supporters publicly called on her to run in the election shortly following Singh's resignation.
 In late August 2025, representatives on behalf of Lewis and McPherson began collecting signatures before the launch of the leadership election on September 2.

 On June 23, Tony McQuail, an environmentalist and farmer, announced his campaign.
 He was approved to run on October 9.
+He suspended fundraising on November 20, to prevent splitting grassroots donations with Tanille Johnston.
+Shortly before the first debate on November 27, he resumed fundraising.
+McQuail would again suspend fundraising on December 23, with him resuming on December 28.

-On July 3, activist Yves Engler announced his candidacy, backed by the NDP Socialist Caucus; he submitted his application to the NDP's leadership vote committee for vetting in November.
+On July 3, activist Yves Engler announced his candidacy, backed by the NDP Socialist Caucus; he submitted his application to the NDP's leadership vote committee for vetting on November 10.
+His application was rejected on December 8, 2025.
+However, his wife Bianca Mugyenyi announced her candidacy shortly before the deadline to apply on January 1, 2026.
+Her application was also rejected on January 28 on the grounds of being a "proxy candidate".

 On September 19, Avi Lewis, an activist and journalist, announced his campaign.
 Lewis is also the son of former Ontario NDP leader Stephen Lewis and grandson of former federal NDP leader David Lewis.
 His campaign launch was held in Toronto.